LGBTplus mental health

 HIV and medication

 LGBT+ people living with HIV can find that their medication affects their emotional wellbeing.
 However, there are now many different anti-HIV drugs available.
-You could try another one that suits you better.
+You could speak to your doctor for a medication review.
+There may be another type of medication that suits you better.

-Some anti-HIV medications and medication for mental illness cannot be taken together.
+Some anti-HIV medications and medication for mental illness can’t be taken together.
 But there are some which you can take together.
-You should discuss any medication issues with your HIV consultant and psychiatrist.
+You should discuss any medication issues with your HIV consultant and your psychiatrist or GP.

-LGBT+ people, especially trans people, can experience more social isolation than the general population.
-This could make it harder for LGBT+ people who have mental health problems to get support and treatment.
+LGBT+ people can experience more social isolation than the general population.
+This could make it harder to access support and treatment.

 LGBT+ people and their carers may experience discrimination.
 This may affect their ability to access services and receive the most appropriate support.